henri/spb/FAQ.md

 Easy-as is one of many classic kiwi expressions.

 <sub>[Kent](https://learntolanguage.com/about/) from [learn to language](https://learntolanguage.com/new-zealand-slang-101-your-guide-to-kiwi-expressions/)
-puts it better than I ever could so there is a helpful quote of his wonderful writing skills showing examples of how Kiwis will add 'as' to words.</sub>
+puts it better than I ever could so there is a helpful quote of his wonderful writing skills showing examples of how Kiwis will add 'as' to words / incorporate into sentances</sub>

 <br>